mliew21396/remote-work/week-1/README.md

 ## Remember the Unit Expectations!

-**NOTE: We do not expect you to peer-pair during week 1.
+**NOTE: We do not expect you to peer-pair or give feedback during week 1.
 This is here as an FYI.
-You should still rate at least 7 pieces of feedback.**
+You should still rate at least 7 pieces of feedback this week.
+Click on the link provided to rate feedback.**

 Expectation | Times per Unit | Times per Week
 ------------|----------|---------